Characters of Xenogears: Fei Fong Wong

-Elly Van Houten
+Elhaym Van Houten

 Elly in the Japanese instruction manual.

 Elhaym Van Houten (エレハイム・ヴァン・ホーテン, Erehaimu Van Hōten), nicknamed Elly (エリィ, Erii), is a young skilled officer of Gebler who meets Fei in the forest near Lahan Village.
 She was leading an operation to steal a top-secret experiment gear from Kislev, but was forced to crash-land in Lahan and was partially responsible for its destruction.
 Elly is optimistic and wants to help Fei, despite him being a land dweller and the fact she cannot leave the military.
 She is known as the -Antitype-, she has been reincarnated several times throughout history along with Fei, her previous incarnation being Sophia (ソフィア, Sofia), the Holy Mother of Nisan.
 She wields rods and can attack with elemental ether attacks.

 Citan Uzuki

 Citan Uzuki (シタン・ウヅキ, Shitan Uzuki) is a medical doctor who lives up the mountain path from Lahan with his wife Yui (ユイ), the granddaughter of the Shevat Guru Gaspar, and his daughter Midori (ミドリ).
 Despite living on the surface, Citan was born in Solaris, and his real name is Hyuga Ricdeau (ヒュウガ・リクドウ, Hyuuga Rikudou).
 He is a Solaris Guardian Angel, and is working under orders from the Solaris Emperor to observe Fei to see if he will bring relief or destruction to the world.
 Citan is intelligent and responsible for the development of many Gears.
 He has a history with multiple individuals, including Ramsus, Sigurd and Jessie.
 Citan initially fights with his bare fists, but later acquires a sword.
 During his combos, he moves so fast there are afterimages trailing his movement.
 When using his sword, Citan draws and strikes with it in a single motion.
 Citan's special techniques are known as "Arcane" magic.